 What is gum disease?

-Gum disease (otherwise known as periodontal disease) is a very common disease among Canadians.
-In spite of your best oral hygiene efforts, gum disease can still occur.
+Gum disease (otherwise known as periodontal disease) is a common disease among Canadians.
+In spite of your oral hygiene efforts, gum disease can still occur.

 Depending on the severity of your periodontal disease, you may require gum therapy treatment.
 Learn More About Periodontal Disease